 So we thought we would too.
 But what surprised me was that we had alligators swimming right in front of us!

-As we entered the village though the gift store, we were impressed with how warm and friendly the staff all were.
+As we entered the village through the gift store, we were impressed with how warm and friendly the staff all were.

-We were shown though to the start of the reservation village area, and asked to sit in the Cooking Chickee for our first lesson.
+We were shown through to the start of the reservation village area and asked to sit in the Cooking Chicken for our first lesson.

 We were in for a treat!
-The lovely couple explained the traditional Indian cooking methods, and then we were able to sample both pumpkin and sweet fried breads.
-Quite like donut and very moorish!
+The lovely couple explained the traditional Indian cooking methods, and then we were able to sample both pumpkin and sweet fried bread.
+Quite like a donut and very Moorish!

 This chick is not where you normally would eat.
 There is a separate one for that.
-Smoke stains the roof and poles as the four long cypress logs make the centre fire area.
+Smoke stains the roof and poles as the four long cypress logs make the centerfire area.
 We learn the logs last several months!